Limit behavior of the invariant measure for Langevin dynamics: Introduction

-We anticipate that the proof does not rely on explicit computations of the distribution $\mu^\epsilon$.
+We anticipate that the proof of~\eqref{eq:cuantif} does not rely on explicit computations of the distribution $\mu^\epsilon$.
 It is based on the linearization of the nonlinear dynamics around the stationary point $0_d$.
 It is not hard to see that the resulting linear process has the target Gaussian as invariant distribution.
 It is then necessary to control the difference between this linear process and the nonlinear dynamics.
-This is done using the so-called synchronous coupling techniques.
-In this manuscript, we provide the rigorous mathematical proof.
-The proof is purely dynamic and it does not require techniques as Malliavin calculus, large deviation theory for SDEs as in \cite{Freidlin}, smoothness of the quasipotential, smoothness of the density $\mu^\epsilon$, analysis of the infinitesimal generator or the W.K.B. expansion.
-We also quantify in the Wasserstein distance the implicit error term given in \eqref{eq:cuantif}.
+This is done using the so-called synchronous coupling techniques with the help of Hypotheses~\eqref{H}, \eqref{C3} and~\eqref{eq:lipt}.
+The proof of~\eqref{eq:cuantif} is \textit{purely dynamic} and it does not require techniques as Malliavin calculus, large deviation theory for SDEs as in~\cite{Freidlin}, smoothness of the quasipotential, smoothness of the density $\mu^\epsilon$, analysis of the infinitesimal generator or the W.K.B. expansion.

+Quantitative bounds on the rate of convergence of Markov processes to their limiting distribution are an important and widely studied topic, particularly in the context of Markov chains, see for instance~\cite{Durmus}, \cite{Gareth}, \cite{Madras} and the references therein.
+We \textit{quantify} in the Wasserstein distance the implicit error term given in~\eqref{eq:cuantif}.
+We point out that the critical regime analyzed in Section~5.1 of~\cite{Arapostathis} implies for additive noise the total variation convergence of~\eqref{eq:scala} to a Gaussian distribution.
+However, it seems hard to obtain bounds for the total variation error term, even under our assumptions on $F$ and $\sigma$.